First Dates: has it raised questions for you too?

 Thinking about this idea myself, I decided to ask my mum whether, if she had known I was going to be disabled, would she still have had me.
 Getting her to answer truthfully, she replied that she would not have had me after seeing the way her brother suffered with cancer.

 A reason just like Angie’s, who I’m sure has seen how difficult it can be raising a severely disabled child, is one I suspect many people have.
 But there have been a lot of advancements in technology to help people live fulfilling lives.
 So what do you think about this issue?
 It certainly got me thinking…

 You can catch up on the first two episodes of First Dates by visiting 4OD.

 You might also like

-In our series on disability, sex and relationships, expert and resident agony aunt Tuppy – who runs Outsiders, a private club for disabled people looking for a relationship – answers your
+In our series on disability and sex, expert and resident agony aunt Tuppy – who runs Outsiders, a private club for disabled people looking for a relationship – answers your